kavyasureshkumar/Graph-ConsList-/README.md

-# Graph-ConsList
+# Dijkstra's Algorithm (Graph-ConsList)

-A project that represents a graph using a nested conslist
+A project that implements the Dijkstra's Shortest Path Algorithm using a List-Graph, wherein the graph is represented using a nested ConsList.

-It implements the dijksta's shortest path algorithm for the List-Graph